DaoutidisLab/SparseControlBrains/README.md

 The repository has three Matlab files:

  - analyze_structural_network_final_code.m: This file solves the Sparsity promoting optimal controller Synthesis problem for the structurak brain networks
+ - analyze_functional_network.m: This file solves the Sparsity promoting optimal controller Synthesis problem for the functional brain networks

 This code requires the following data and packages: